Dennis-Yarmouth Regional High School

 Dennis-Yarmouth Regional High School is a suburban public high school (grades 8–12) in Yarmouth, Massachusetts, United States.
-It opened in 1957 and was expanded and renovated in 1979, and again in 2006.
-The school serves the communities of Yarmouth and Dennis, and has an enrollment of approximately 900 students.
+It opened in 1957 and was expanded and renovated in 1963, 1977, and 2006.
+The school serves the communities of Yarmouth and Dennis, and had an enrollment of 993 students in the 2024-2025 school year.
 Dennis-Yarmouth, or known more commonly to the locals as "D-Y", is the second largest high school (in terms of student population) on Cape Cod, behind only Barnstable High School.
 It is in South Yarmouth, just south of the Mid Cape Highway.